gorenje/flows.flowhub.org/README.md

 # FlowHub: Gists for Node-RED

-FlowHub is an experimental platform offering a concept for the *visual* sharing of Node-RED code.
+FlowHub is an experimental platform representing a concept for the *visual* sharing of Node-RED code.
 Node-RED is a visual development platform and therefore it makes sense to *visually* share code snippets.

 Flows can be copied directly from FlowHub.org or imported using the [FlowHub nodes](https://flows.nodered.org/node/@gregoriusrippenstein/node-red-contrib-flowhub).
 Flows can be uploaded either using an API token or a valid email address.